Tuesdays, January 13 – March 17, 2026, 10:00 – 12:30pm

 Suggested Paint (small tubes, 37-40ml)

-For Oil Paint, my favorite brand is “M. Graham Paint” with “Gamblin” and “Holbein” to fill in any gaps.
-“Quinacridone Magenta” isn’t available in M. Graham but is available in both Gamblin and Holbein.
+For Oil Paint, my favorite brand is “M. Graham Paint” with “Gamblin” and “Williamsburg” to fill in any gaps.
+“Quinacridone Magenta” isn’t available in M. Graham but is available in both Gamblin and Williamsburg.
 You do not have to be brand loyal, and many artists mix and match brands.

-Cadmium Yellow Light, Cadmium Orange (optional), Cadmium Red, Quinacridone Magenta, (Permanent) Alizarin Crimson (optional), Ultramarine Blue, Cerulean Blue, Viridian Green, Sap Green (optional), Naples Yellow, Yellow Ochre, Burnt Siena, Burnt Umber, Ivory Black, Titanium White (Big tube)
+Cadmium Yellow Light, Cadmium Orange (optional), Cadmium Red, Quinacridone Magenta, (Permanent) Alizarin Crimson (optional), Ultramarine Blue, Cerulean Blue, Viridian Green, Naples Yellow, Yellow Ochre, Burnt Siena, Burnt Umber, Chromatic Black, Titanium White (Big tube)